 However, the aesthetics offer a modern look that can blend into anyone’s home.
 The user interface, though, is a little more difficult than most.
 There aren’t too many buttons to perform functions and it can be a little confusing.
 It requires users to either memorize function combinations or always keep the manual handy.

-And below, please take a moment to view some of the best selling digital pianos currently available on Amazon, and then see how well they stack up to the digital pianos we are discussing today:
+And below, please take a moment to view some of the best selling digital pianos currently available online, and then see how well they stack up to the digital pianos we are discussing today:

 - 4 OUT OF 5 STARS